-- 7.0.1 In designing a subdivision, the subdivider shall comply with the legislative intent, principles, and requirements of these regulations and all applicable standards established in pursuance of these regulations. - 7.0.2 The Planning Department and the Planning Commission, in considering an application for the subdivision of land, shall be governed by the consideration and standards contained herein. - 7.0.3 The subdivision layout shall be in conformance with the Comprehensive Plan and Zoning Regulations as adopted or amended by the County Commissioners and shall be of such character that it protects the health, safety, and general welfare of the County and its residents.
-Subdivision layout in the Cecil County Critical Area shall, in addition to the above, conform to the Cecil County Critical Area Program and be of such character that it protects water quality and plant and wildlife habitat.
+- 7.0.1 In designing a subdivision, the subdivider shall comply with the legislative intent, principles, and requirements of these regulations and all applicable standards established in pursuance of these regulations. - 7.0.2 The Office of Planning & Zoning and the Planning Commission, in considering an application for the subdivision of land, shall be governed by the consideration and standards contained herein. - 7.0.3 The subdivision layout shall be in conformance with the Comprehensive Plan and Zoning Ordinance as adopted or amended by the Board of County Commissioners.
+The subdivision layout shall be of such character and design that it protects the health, safety, and general welfare of the County and its residents.
+Subdivision layout in the Cecil County Critical Area shall, in addition to the above, conform to all applicable Critical Area regulations and be of such character that it protects water quality and plant and wildlife habitat.